spekulatius/PHPScraper/README.md

   </p>
 </p>

 PHPScraper is a universal web-util for PHP.
-The main goal is to get stuff done instead of getting distracted with selectors, preparing & converting data structures, etc. Instead, you can just *"go to a website"* and get the relevant information for your project.
+The main goal is to get stuff done instead of getting distracted with selectors, preparing & converting data structures, etc. Instead, you can just *go to a website* and get the relevant information for your project.

 Under the hood, it uses